Back to Blog

 It is no coincidence that major media companies are now moving their business online.
 Over the last few years, streaming video content and using subscription models have become hugely commonplace practices.
 These formats – which were a technological novelty for most consumers until recently – are now indispensable to our daily lives.

-The significance of streaming has become particularly important since the start of the COVID-19 pandemic.
+The significance of live streaming has become particularly important since the start of the COVID-19 pandemic.
 At a time when most people were stuck at home with limited access to live events, brands started to stream live events online as one of the only means to interact with their audiences.

 It soon became clear that the format, which has been especially popular on social media, has many positive features and that it allows brands to combine the best of features of streaming platforms and social networks.